Causality for Tabular Data Synthesis: A High-Order Structure Causal Benchmark Framework: Abstract

 \section{Abstract}

-Tabular synthesis models remain ineffective at capturing complex dependencies, and the quality of synthetic data is still insufficient for comprehensive downstream tasks, such as prediction under distribution shifts, automated decision-making, and cross-table understanding.
-A major challenge is the lack of prior knowledge about underlying structures and high-order relationships in tabular data.
-We argue that a systematic evaluation on high-order structural information for tabular data synthesis is the first step towards solving the problem.
-In this paper, we introduce high-order structural causal information as natural prior knowledge and provide a benchmark framework for the evaluation of tabular synthesis models.
-The framework allows us to generate benchmark datasets with a flexible range of data generation processes and to train tabular synthesis models using these datasets for further evaluation.
+Existing evaluations of tabular synthesis models rely primarily on low-order statistics and downstream task performance, leaving multivariate causal relationships that go beyond pairwise correlations largely unmeasured.
+We argue that a systematic evaluation on high-order structural information is a crucial first step in addressing this issue in tabular data synthesis.
+In this paper, we present high-order structural causal information as a natural form of prior knowledge and introduce a benchmark framework to evaluate tabular synthesis models.
+This framework allows us to generate benchmark datasets through a flexible range of data generation processes, allowing for the training of tabular synthesis models using these datasets for further evaluation.
 We propose multiple benchmark tasks, high-order metrics, and causal inference tasks as downstream tasks for evaluating the quality of synthetic data generated by the trained models.
-Our experiments demonstrate to leverage the benchmark framework for evaluating the model capability of capturing high-order structural causal information.
+Our experiments demonstrate the effectiveness of the benchmark framework in evaluating the model's ability to capture high-order structural causal information.
 Furthermore, our benchmarking results provide an initial assessment of state-of-the-art tabular synthesis models.
-They have clearly revealed significant gaps between ideal and actual performance and how baseline methods differ.
-Our benchmark framework is available at URL \url{https://github.com/TURuibo/CauTabBench}.
+These results reveal significant gaps between ideal and actual performance and highlight how baseline methods differ.
+We position the framework as a controlled diagnostic benchmark for causal fidelity, complementing existing low-order and downstream evaluations.
+We open source the benchmark framework, including both code and data along with documentation, to support further research in this area.